 Teaching Search Skills

 If you ask Google the correct phrase, then you have a high chance of immediately finding an answer to your question.
 This has become the norm to just Google It.
-It has become a household term and everyone understands what you mean when you say that phrase.
+It has become a household term, and everyone understands what you mean when you say that phrase.

-You can search for so much more than just articles, there is a wide array of Google Apps, that will allow you to search for just about anything, from images, to specific types of files.
-Just about everyone knows how to search for images through Google Image search, but did you know each search type has an advanced search where you can narrow down to specific file types.
+You can search for so much more than just articles, there is a wide array of Google Apps, that will allow you to search for just about anything, from images to specific types of files.
+Just about everyone knows how to find images through Google Image search, but did you know each search type has an advanced search where you can narrow down to specific file types.

 Using Google Advanced Search in the Classroom:

-Notice the language option, that function could rally be useful in a Spanish class to get students to find articles written in a language such as Spanish.
-This brings us to another useful google app for the classroom.
+Notice the language option; that function could be helpful in a Spanish class to get students to find articles written in a language such as Spanish.
+This brings us to another useful Google app for the classroom.

 Now while not all languages translated with Google translate will be 100 percent accurate its is not bad.
 Then have the assignment for the student to correct any errors.
-There are a hundred other ways you could use Google Translate in your classroom, it just requires a little imagination.
+There are a hundred other ways you could use Google Translate in your classroom; it just requires a little imagination.

-I’ve personally spent hours searching around the globe and then zooming in to see what a certain part of the world may look like.
-For example, take a look at the Google earth image of the Great Pyramid below.
-In just a couple of minutes, we have a real picture of this beautiful landmark and also have thumbnails to expand our search to other landmarks on the Gaza plateau.
+I’ve personally spent hours searching around the world and then zooming in to see a particular part of the world.
+For example, take a look at the Google Earth image of the Great Pyramid below.
+In just a couple of minutes, we have a real picture of this beautiful landmark and also have thumbnails to expand our search to other monuments on the Gaza Plateau.

 Using Google Earth in the Classroom

 Google News – Google News is a great app to use for teaching Civics or critical thinking.
-Google news aggregates all of the main news sources from the planet in one interface.
-Google News also incorporates more news sources than one may consider the main line media and provides news stories from smaller organizations, which provides a more robust point of view than someone may get from only following something such as Fox News.
+Google News aggregates all of the primary news sources from the planet in one interface.
+Google News also incorporates more news sources than one may consider the primary line media and provides news stories from smaller organizations.
+This provides a more robust point of view than someone may get from only following something such as Fox News.